aiven/aiven-docs/docs/products/postgresql/howto/migrate-db-to-aiven-via-console.md

 limitations and consequences.

 :::note[Impact on target databases]
-It\'s recommended to migrate into an empty database.
+It's recommended to migrate into an empty database.
 If you migrate into a populated database, colliding tables with primary keys are not affected, but tables without primary keys are appended.
 Check other limitations in [Logical replication